-The wireless expander of hardwired zones and outputs (ACX-200 / ACX-201 / ACX-210 / ACX-220) takes up 4 zones and 4 outputs in the system.
-You can configure the alarm system zone/output to which expander zone/output is assigned in much the same way as hardwired zones/outputs.
-You must, however, keep in mind that sensitivity of the expander zones may be different from that programmed in the control panel:
+The wireless expander of hardwired zones and outputs (ACX-200 or ACX-201) takes up 4 zones and 4 outputs in the system.
+The alarm system zone / output to which the zone / output in ACX-200 or ACX-201 expander is assigned is programmed in the same way as the other hardwired zones / outputs of the control panel.
+You should remember however that sensitivity of the expander zones may be different from that programmed in the control panel:

-- from 20 ms to 140 ms the same as the value programmed in the control panel, - above 140 ms only some values are available: 400 ms, 500 ms, 700 ms, etc. every 200 ms (the programmed value is rounded up to that supported by the expander).
+- from 20 ms to 140 ms the same as the value programmed in the control panel, - above 140 ms only some values are available: 300 ms, 500 ms, 700 ms, etc. every 200 ms (the programmed value is rounded up to that supported by the expander).

-The EN50131-3 standard requires that zones must react to signals lasting more than 400 ms. Therefore, select 400 ms when programming sensitivity of the alarm zones.
+The EN50131-3 standard requires that zones must react to signals lasting more than 400 ms. It means in case of the wireless expanders of hardwired zones and outputs that no values exceeding 300 ms should be entered when programming the sensitivity (the higher the value, the lower the sensitivity).